 The Lynch Retirement Investment Group advises clients on the proper methods of planning for and managing their retirement distributions as they transition into retirement.
 Since 1987, our advisors have been assisting corporate employees of Fortune 500 companies to adequately prepare for the financial eventualities of their retirement years.

 The majority of our clients are retirees who have opted for lump sum distributions at retirement.
-Over the years, we have worked with clients from Northrop Grumman, Verizon, Exxon Mobil, and Chevron among others.
-While we are not affiliated with, nor endorsed by these corporations, we are very familiar with their retirement plan provisions and distribution options, and can help you select the appropriate options for your individual situation.
+Over the years, while we are fully independent from the companies, we have worked with clients from Northrop Grumman, Verizon, Exxon Mobil, and Chevron among others.
 Our clients count on us to provide the full breadth of their retirement planning, asset management and insurance needs.
 Our specialties include the following:

 Navigating the tax laws surrounding Lump Sum distributions and IRAs